 Milk

-You can use any milk.
-You can use full-fat, semi-skimmed, or unsweetened for your green beverage.
+You can use any milk—full-fat, semi-skimmed, or unsweetened—for your green beverage.
 If you like it sweeter, you can also use sweetened milk.
 However, for a hot matcha latte recipe, we recommend you use non-dairy full-fat milk.
 We will use coconut milk in this recipe.
 It yields a creamy drink, which is delightful when you want a satiating beverage to fill you up in cold weather.

-Although dairy milk froths beautifully, plant-based alternatives are better for this beverage.
+Although dairy milk froths are beautiful, plant-based alternatives are better for this beverage.
 The reason is that green tea leaves have a very delicate taste.
 Dairy milk has a strong smell and taste that can overwhelm the flavour of green tea.
-Therefore, alternatives like oat or coconut milk would go well with the mild flavour of the beverage.
+Therefore, alternatives like oat or almond milk would go well with the mild flavour of the beverage.
+The type and amount of milk you use can differ according to your preference.

 Ice